DavidoTek/WatchDogSecurity/README.md

  - Create .qm files by entering "lrelease \*.ts" or use Qt Creator
  - Copy both binaries into the same directory
  - Copy .qm files into a subdirectory "translations"
- - Windows: Deploy application by entering "windeployqt uiscan.exe" and "windeployqt WatchDogSecurity.exe"
+ - Windows: Deploy application by entering "windeployqt uiscan.exe WatchDogSecurity.exe --no-patchqt"